lengfei5/positional_memory/README.md

    feature counts of pooled above peak:
    /groups/tanaka/People/current/jiwang/projects/positional_memory/Data/R11637_atac/featurecounts_peaks.Q30

    bigwigs files using DESeq2 scaling factors using above peaks /groups/tanaka/People/current/jiwang/projects/positional_memory/Data/R11637_atac/bigwigs_deeptools.scalingFactor

+## consensus peaks were manually idenitified by comparing the biological replicates and taking the intersect of peaks (p<0.001) from two replicates or two out of three replicates; and then the the union of consensus peaks were used to quantify the counts and to compute the scaling factors with DESeq2

 # Cut&Tag ChIP-seq